Can a GFCI outlet cause other outlets not to work?

 Anything spliced before the GFCI will behave as if there is no GFCI.
 The most important thing is to make sure you connect the GFCI to power from the panel via the ‘Line’ connections.
 If you connect to the Load connections, the GFCI functions just like a cheap $1 non-protected outlet, and provides no extra protection.

-READ ALSO: What is armchair anthropology?
+READ ALSO: What is configuration version control?

 What to do if your GFCI outlet keeps tripping?